-Hamann Group Research: There is a LOT of energy from sunlight striking the Earth’s surface: approximately 1017 Joules/second.
-For comparison, the averaged worldwide energy demand is approximately 1013 Joules/second.
-The Hamann group is engaged in interdisciplinary research to address basic science issues related to new methods and materials for utilizing this incredible resource to produce electricity and chemical fuels.
-Of specific interest are regenerative and non-regenerative photoelectrochemical cells, including dye-sensitized solar cells and thin-film absorber photocatalytic systems.
-In addition, we are interested in the use of ammonia as an energy (hydrogen) carrier and are investigating the electrocatalytic synthesis and electrolysis of ammonia.
+Hamann Group Research: The Hamann group is engaged in interdisciplinary research to address basic science issues related to new methods, molecules and materials to convert solar energy to electricity and chemical fuels.
+Of specific interest are regenerative and non-regenerative photoelectrochemical cells, including dyesensitized solar cells and thin-film absorber photoelectrocatalytic systems.
+In addition, we are interested in the use of ammonia as an energy (hydrogen) carrier and are investigating electrocatalytic nitrogen fixation and ammonia splitting.

-Thin Film Absorber Solar Cells: We are interested in exploring the use of thin films to overcome the problems associated with short collection length materials.
-One absorbing material of current interest is α-Fe2O3 (hematite).
-Hematite is an attractive material for solar energy conversion due to the abundance of iron in the earth’s crust, the extremely low cost, chemical stability and environmental harmlessness.
-In addition, hematite has been shown to be a promising water oxidation photocatalyst in a fuel-forming (non-regenerative) photoelectrochemical cells.
+Thin Film Absorber Solar Cells: We are interested in exploring the use of thin film semiconductors to drive photoelectrochemical water splitting (solar fuel-forming) reactions.
 We are currently elucidating the rate limiting steps as well as water oxidation mechanism on the electrode surface.
 Additional topics of recent interest include understanding the effect of substrate and underlayer materials, incorporation of dopants, and surface layers (e.g. catalysts) on the water oxidation efficiency.
 Additional oxide, nitride and oxynitride semiconductor materials are also under current investigation.

 Ammonia Electrocatalysis: Nitrogen is the most abundant gas in Earth’s atmosphere and water is the most abundant liquid on Earth’s surface; combining the catalytic reduction of N2 with the oxidation of H2O to produce NH3 offers a route to scalable renewable energy storage.
 Liquid ammonia has an energy density comparable to methanol, and the stored chemical energy can in principle be used to generate electricity or H2 on demand.
 The electrolysis of liquid NH3 has received limited attention to date, however.
-We are therefore exploring the electrocatalytic conversion of liquid NH3 to H2.
-We are also engaged on a broader collaborative effort to develop and investigate new electro-catalysts based on earth-abundant materials for NH3 synthesis and electrolysis.
+We are also engaged on a broader collaborative effort with the Smith group to investigate the electrocatalytic conversion of liquid NH3 to H2.
+In addition, we are developing new electrocatalysts based on earth-abundant materials for NH3 synthesis and electrolysis.

 B.A., 1996, Univ. of Texas